terascope/standard-assets/docs/asset/operations/sample_exact_es_percent.md

 # sample_exact_es_percent

-Given an array of JSON documents will return an array containing a shuffled subset of those input documents.
-The size of the subset will be the percentage stored in an elasticsearch record multiplied against the length of the array rounded down.
-Percentage will be recalculated every `window_ms` milliseconds by querying the elasticsearch located at `connection` for the document with `document_id` found within the `index` specified in the config.
+Given an array of JSON documents, this processor will return an array containing a shuffled subset of those input documents.
+The size of the subset will be determined by the `percentage` value stored in an Elasticsearch record multiplied against the length of the array rounded down.
+The `percentage` will be retrieved every `window_ms` milliseconds by getting the document with `document_id` found within the `index` in the Elasticsearch specified by the `connection` as specified in the config.

 ## Usage